 "Create an environment that encourages continuous feedback, and be exact with dates and expected outcomes," he said.

 Leaders are typically hired or promoted to their positions because they know what needs to be done and how to do it.
 This may be accompanied by the mentality of "if you want something done right, do it yourself," which can be a dangerous attitude to have when managing a team.

-"As leaders, we must push our teams to go beyond the satisfactory.
-It's different than delegating – it's challenging your team to take it upon themselves to perform better each time, and working alongside them to facilitate the process," she added.
+"As leaders, we must push our teams to go beyond the satisfactory," she added.
+"It's different than delegating – it's challenging your team to take it upon themselves to perform better each time and working alongside them to facilitate the process."

 Not having faith in your abilities

 "While it's important to listen to others, employees and clients alike, sometimes this can be very dangerous to an innovative startup.
 If you truly believe in what you are doing, it's OK to listen only to yourself sometimes.
-(Be) loyal to your internal compass," said Moran Zur, CEO of SafeBeyond.
+(Be) loyal to your internal compass," said Moran Zur, founder and CEO of SafeBeyond.

-Additional reporting by Nicole Taylor.
+Additional reporting by Shannon Gausepohl and Nicole Fallon.
 Some source interviews were conducted for a previous version of this article.